glasnt/devrel-demos/app-dev/jamstack-frameworks-cloudrun/flutter/README.md

 the base language is automatically identified.

-For Lektor, instead of using `lektor server`, going to use a Node web server to serve the compiled files.
+For Flutter, instead of using `flutter run`, going to use a Node web server to serve the compiled files.

 * Generate the application:

     ```bash
-    lektor build -O output
+    flutter build web
     ```

-* Create a `package.json` in the `output` folder:
+* Create a `package.json` in the `build/web` folder:

     ```bash
-    cat <<EOF > output/package.json
+    cat <<EOF > build/web/package.json
     {
       "scripts": { "start": "http-server" },
       "dependencies": { "http-server": "*" }